amigavision/AmigaVision/README.md

 # AmigaVision

-(The latest version of this documentation with a clean, readable layout can also always be found on the AmigaVision web site at [https://amiga.vision/docs])
+(The latest version of this documentation can also always be found on our web site at [https://amiga.vision/docs])

 AmigaVision is a carefully curated collection of Amiga game and demo configurations, as well as a minimal Workbench setup with useful utilities and apps, wrapped in a user-friendly launcher.